 Finally I got my Florida driver’s license… which was a bigger ordeal than it needed to be, but it means I can buy a beach pass and get a fishing license.
 Hallelujah!
 It’s a little thing, but it means I can go to the beach whenever I want as a resident and pay one low fee for the rest of the year.

 Okay, back to the shells.
 After soaking my seashells in a bleach and water solution – I didn’t measure it, but just added a little bleach to a pail full of water – over night, they are looking clean.
 They also look a bit duller.
-The next time I get to Lowe’s I will get some mineral oil which is supposed to make them brighter again.
+(Actually, I changed the way I clean seashells.)

 I have two pretty crown conchs, which are hard to find without a hermit crab living inside, and one had a tiny shell wedged in the opening.
 I was trying to figure out what type of shell the tiny one was, when I decided to take it out for a better look.